krgko/basic-eth/README.md

 ./bin/ganache
 ```

 Then click `quickstart`.
-For API need to setting up truffle-metacoin by
+For API need to setting up truffle-metacoin at mwtacoin/truffle-config.js

 ```javascript
 module.exports = {